Lead with Transparency and Empathy

 If seeing empathy listed as a necessary leadership skill brought up images of battle-hardened Army Veterans then you’ve likely either served yourself or read The U.S. Army Leadership Field Manual.
 If the concept of soldiers leading with empathy seems odd, I suggest you add it to your reading list!

 The Leadership Field Manual is an outstanding way to get started leading with transparency and empathy.
 Forbes recently declared it “one of the best resources on leadership.”
 In the article, author Prudy Gourguechon describes empathy simply as the ability to walk in another person’s shoes.
-To feel what they feel and think what they think.
+To feel what they feel and think about what they think.
 Empathy is a critical skill for a leader to be able to make effective decisions for their team as well as to be able to communicate to their team effectively.

 To grow in this skill, make sure you are spending time with your team members, and do your best to follow the Toyota principle of “going to the real place” to make decisions.
 Ask yourself or other team members how a decision will affect them before pulling the trigger.
 Gather input and perspective as often as you can.
 You and your team members will ultimately thank you for it.